matkoniecz/illegal-use-of-OpenStreetMap/Mapbox/Mapbox.md

 ## Reported

+Mapbox was notified on 2019-01-09 about violating OpenStreetMap copyright on their own website, as there was no proper attribution.

+Mapbox report using [missing attribution form](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000308212) was send on 29th December and assigned id 77176 as indicated by an automatic reply.

 - 2019-01-09 via email to a support
 - 2019-12-29 via [missing attribution form](https://support.mapbox.com/hc/en-us/requests/new?ticket_form_id=360000308212)
-- 2020-01-23 response to their email received two days earlier futher explaining why their attribution is not sufficient to fullfil ODBL.
+- 2020-01-23 response to their email received two days earlier further explaining why their attribution is not sufficient to fullfil ODBL.

 ## Reaction of the company

+Mapbox failed to fix the problem as of 2020-01-30.
+Mapbox also failed admit that it is violating OSM licence.

-- 2020-01-21 I received an email claiming that Mapbox is following an ODBL licence.
+On 2020-01-21 I received an email claiming that Mapbox is following an ODBL licence.
 Email was written by a human and responding to my email.
 I send a reply pointing out their arguments that I consider to be a clear misintepretation of ODBL

 ## Map without a proper attribution